Cord Cutting Guides, News, and Reviews

 Here are a few of our favorite ways to stream VH1:

 Sling TV qualifies as a veteran in the relatively young skinny bundle market.
 It has built a loyal following thanks in part to its unique subscription structure.
-With Sling TV, you don't choose between bundles of various sizes — instead, you start with one (or both) of two base packages and then build your dream bundle by picking up as many (or as few) “extras” as you want.
+With this service, you don't choose between bundles of various sizes — instead, you start with one (or both) of two base packages and then build your dream bundle by picking up as many (or as few) “extras” as you want.
 The extras are small and affordable add-on bundles of channels grouped by category.
-So what does all this mean to those of us wanting to watch VH1 without cable?
-It means you'll want to look for the “Lifestyle Extra” bundle, which is $5 per month.
-You can add it on to either base package – the $25-per-month Sling Orange or the $25-per-month Sling Blue (you can get both for $40 per month).
-That means your answer to the question of how to watch VH1 without cable could cost you as little as $30 per month (a single base package plus Lifestyle Extra) – and that's after the week-long free trial, of course, which you can sign up for via the link below.
-You can read our review of Sling TV here.
+All of this makes it easy to create a customized Sling TV channel bundle that includes VH1.
+To get started, just click the link in this section and sign up!
+If you want to know more about the service first, read our review of Sling TV.

-Live TV streaming services like Sling TV and DIRECTV NOW wouldn't do you much good if you couldn't use them on, you know, your TV!
-Thankfully, the companies behind these services recognize that, and the live TV streaming movement has largely avoided the early-Netflix-era weirdness of forcing you to watch on a computer.
+Live TV streaming services like Sling TV and DIRECTV Stream wouldn't do you much good if you couldn't use them on, you know, your TV!
+Thankfully, the companies behind these services recognize that, and the live TV streaming movement has largely avoided the early Netflix-era weirdness of forcing you to watch on a computer.

 No matter which of the services you choose from our list, you should have no trouble enjoying your VH1 livestream on any of the streaming devices or platforms that we recommend.
 That includes Roku, Fire TV, Chromecast, Apple TV, and more!